The Hidden Soul and the Weight of Glory

 The continued existence of our world (its persistence) is equally astounding.
 The world to which we awaken everyday is not a testimony to its inherent stability, but to an inherent providence that sustains us in existence.
 We should wonder not only that the universe exists, but that it continues to exist.

 It is possible (of course) to view the material universe as a sort of given, something that can be taken for granted, but doing so is neither philosophically nor scientifically sound.
-“It is only wonder that understands anything,” in the words of St. Gregory.
+“It is only wonder that understands anything,” in the words of St. Gregory of Nyssa.

 “I do not believe any part of us survives death.”